holidayextras/featherLog/README.md

 * Why? because ogs that are useful during development can be discarded in production.

-It uses Unix log levels `[Emergency, Alert, Critical, Error, Warn, Notice, Info, Debug]`, and similarly to logging facilities like syslog Feather allowes you to define the lowest level to log from and up.
+It uses Unix log levels `[Emergency, Alert, Critical, Error, Warn, Notice, Info, Debug]`, and similarly to logging facilities like [syslog] (http://www.syslog.org/), Feather allows you to define the highest level to log up too.
 This avoids printing out debug logs in production, for example.
+Or if you want to discard both Info and Debug level logs you can.
+This is what loger can do for you.

 ##Get Feather